Andy Hargreaves, Boston College, USA.

 - Carrie Leana, University of Pittsburgh, USA.

-- Wing On Lee, The Open University of Hong Kong, Hong Kong.
+- Wing On Lee, Zhengzhou University , People's Republic of China.

 - Henry Levin, Columbia University, USA.